Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: BACH MAI HOSPITAL

-Most recently, a 7-year-old patient (in Ha Giang) was transferred with high fever, infectious rash, itchy rash all over the body, fatigue, epigastric pain, difficulty breathing, rapid heart rate, and abdominal distension.
+Most recently, a 7-year-old patient (in Ha Giang ) was transferred with high fever, infectious rash, itchy rash all over the body, fatigue, epigastric pain, difficulty breathing, rapid heart rate, and abdominal distension.

-At the Pediatric Center, through examination and questioning, doctors learned that 5 days before being admitted to the hospital, the patient had a dry cough, no fever, and the family bought antibiotics, cough medicine, and anti-inflammatory medicine for the child to take.
+At the Pediatric Center, through examination and questioning, doctors learned that 5 days before being admitted to the hospital, the patient had a dry cough, no fever, the family bought antibiotics, cough medicine, and anti-inflammatory medicine for the child to take.

 After taking the medicine for 1 day, the patient experienced abdominal pain, fever of nearly 38 degrees Celsius, itching, and rash all over the body.
 The family continued to give the child anti-allergy medicine.
 However, the symptoms did not improve.